PURPOSE / SCOPE:

 Pre-Matriculation

 In response to requirements in the professional practice environment and to minimize the risk to patients, a controlled substance screening must be completed by all accepted applicants prior to matriculation.
 This screening must meet ICOM’s standards and be conducted by an agency approved by ICOM.
-Any substance-related incident which occurs before matriculation, including, but not limited to, charges/arrests for driving under the influence, must be reported by the student to the ICOM Office of Student Affairs within 30 days of the occurrence.
+Any substance-related incident that occurs before matriculation, including, but not limited to, charges/arrests for driving under the influence, must be reported by the student to the ICOM Office of Student Affairs within 30 days of the occurrence.
 Following review, the student’s acceptance may be rescinded.
 If the test result is positive (e.g. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively dilute urine, the Dean will appoint an ad hoc committee consisting of members of the ICOM Admissions Committee to review the test results and the application for admission.
 Controlled substance screening results are viewed in light of Idaho and federal laws governing illegal or controlled substances.
 Depending on the recommendation of the ad hoc committee, the student’s acceptance may be rescinded.
 For example, although the use of marijuana is legal in some states, the US Federal Drug Enforcement Agency lists it as an illegal drug.
 Its use or abuse impairs the ability of a healthcare professional to provide optimal care to his or her patients.
 As such, the use of marijuana in any form is a violation of ICOM policy.

 Post-Matriculation

-Any substance-related incident which occurs after matriculation, including, but not limited to, charges/arrests for driving under the influence, must be reported by the student to the ICOM Office of Student Affairs within 30 days of the occurrence.
+Any substance-related incident that occurs after matriculation, including, but not limited to, charges/arrests for driving under the influence, must be reported by the student to the ICOM Office of Student Affairs within 30 days of the occurrence.
 Following review, disciplinary action may be instituted, up to and including dismissal from the program.

 A controlled substance screening is required prior to starting clinical rotations, and all results are shared with the clinical sites.
-Additional screenings may be required, at any time, at the discretion of ICOM or partnering-institutions.
+Additional screenings may be required, at any time, at the discretion of ICOM or partnering institutions.
 By accepting admission to ICOM and matriculating, the student agrees that ICOM may share controlled substance screening results as deemed necessary.

 If the test result is positive (e.g. evidence of a controlled substance) or shows other abnormalities including, but not limited, to excessively dilute urine, the Dean will appoint an ad hoc committee consisting of members of the ICOM PAR Committee to review the test results and the student’s continued enrollment as an ICOM student.
 Controlled substance screening results are viewed in light of Idaho and federal laws governing illegal or controlled substances.
-A more detailed description of ICOM’s Substance Abuse Screening Protocol is found elsewhere in the Student Handbook.
+A more detailed description of ICOM’s Substance Abuse Screening Protocol is found elsewhere in the College Catalog.

 Transcripts

-All ICOM students are required to provide official transcripts from all colleges and universities attended if they have course work that was not included with the transcripts submitted through AACOMAS.
+All ICOM students are required to provide official transcripts from all colleges and universities attended if they have coursework that was not included with the transcripts submitted through AACOMAS.
 All transcripts are included in the student’s application, so ICOM only needs official transcripts from coursework not verified in the AACOMAS application.
 All students must submit the required paperwork by the published deadlines.
 Failure to submit the information may result in the offer of admission being rescinded.
 Falsification of any document or omission of any pertinent information may result in dismissal if discovered after matriculation.

 Medical Equipment